osamamohsen/Mvil/README.md

-How do I use Glide?
+How do I use Mvil?
 -------------------

 #### Using Kotlin Extensions